jessicacousins/fullstack_vite_webapp/README.md

 This project is a full-stack web application built using **Vite**, **React**, and **Firebase** on the frontend, while leveraging **Node.js**, **Express**, and **MongoDB** for the backend.
 The primary objective of this project is to implement a user registration and authentication system with data collection features, enabling a comprehensive user experience that includes account creation, login, blog feature, profile management, 3 mini games (Blackjack, Matching, and Simon Says), and a shopping cart with **Stripe** payment processing.
 Payment details are never stored in the backend, but transaction logs (cart items, payment status, user details) are securely stored in MongoDB.

 The backend securely handles user data such as personal information, device and browser details, IP address, and more.
-This data is stored in MongoDB, with strict age verification in compliance with legal guidelines.
+This data is stored in **MongoDB**, with _strict age verification in compliance with legal guidelines_.
+The **password reset** feature includes backend validation to check if the email exists in the system before triggering a password reset email through Firebase.
+This helps prevent abuse and exploitation by malicious users.

 ## Blog Feature